toddmurphy/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is located or built into the browser (window) that is a representation of our html and js code that we build application.
+We can test our code and see what will show up in the DOM and then represented on the DOM/window.

 2. What is an event?

+An event is something that you do on any web page, such as you type information in a form, you or click on a button.

 3. What is an event listener?

+An event listener is a method, such as: click, scroll, mouseover, keypress that fires an action when a button or specifc event or thing that happens.
+This helps give our application dynamic contact such as submitting a form request to a server.
+You click a button, that button fires an event and the listener submits the form.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList to an array so we can loop over it using a forEach or map method, or other array methods.

 5. What is a component?

+A component is a function that you build to be a stand alone piece of code that you can resuse.
+A component could be a header, card, button, or anything that you can reuse in your code to DRY up your code.

 ### Git Set up